PhD, MBA, MAICD

 Gregor brings significant entrepreneurial experience in creating biotechnology startups and health solutions, in-depth experience and knowledge in molecular science and technology as well as an understanding of international health systems and early-stage drug development.

 Gregor worked in early-stage research commercialisation at the Spinnovator, the startup creation hub managed by Ascenion GmbH, where he was instrumental in laying the business foundation for Cardior Pharmaceuticals GmbH, a biotechnology company developing novel treatments for heart failure.
 He has also worked as a consultant to Brandon Capital Partners in Melbourne.

-Alison Mew has more than 30 years of management and leadership experience across the biopharmaceutical, diagnostic and health service sectors.
+Alison Cook has more than 30 years of management and leadership experience across the biopharmaceutical, diagnostic and health service sectors.
 She has held senior Operations Management and General Management roles across several divisions of CSL Ltd during the 13 years she was with the company, including flu vaccine and antivenom manufacture.
 Executive roles as COO and then CEO of Genetic Technologies Ltd and consulting in manufacturing operations, strategy and quality to biotechnology companies across Asia Pacific with Centre for Biopharmaceutical Excellence (CBE) have extended her experience.

 Alison is Director at Centre for Biopharmaceutical Excellence Pty Ltd and Non-Executive Director at McPherson Ltd.